Anthony-Faria-dos-santos/Project-Motion-Detection-System/README.md

 If you notice any security issues or have ideas to improve and make my project more reliable, I am open to any constructive and supportive suggestions.

-# Motion Detection System with Slack Alerts
+# OPEN-SOURCE Motion Detection System with Slack/GCP Integration

 ## Overview

 This project uses a camera to detect motion, capture photos, and send alerts via Slack.
 It combines computer vision techniques with cloud services to create a complete, automated solution.

+## Project Goals

+As a cybersecurity student, this project aims to:
+1. Provide an affordable open-source security solution
+2. Demonstrate practical implementation of motion detection
+3. Serve as a modular component in larger security ecosystems
+4. Showcase integration with cloud services (Google Cloud) and collaboration tools (Slack)

 ## Features